fishercoder1534/Leetcode/README.md

 > ["For coding interview preparation, LeetCode is one of the best online resource providing a rich library of more than 300 real coding interview questions for you to practice from using one of the 7 supported languages - C, C++, Java, Python, C#, JavaScript, Ruby."](https://www.quora.com/How-effective-is-Leetcode-for-preparing-for-technical-interviews)

+#Please you benefitted from Leetcode and loves it, please consider to [donate to Leetcode](https://leetcode.com/donate/) in order to help us build the best OJ platform.

 ## Contributing
 Your ideas/fixes/algorithms are more than welcome!
 ```